jjtolton/scryer-prolog/BLEEDING.md

 If you'd like to test these features or provide feedback:

-1. Check out the hotness branch
+1. Check out the bleeding branch
 2. Test the features in your use case
 3. Report issues or feedback on the relevant PR
 4. Help us get these features ready for master!